 - Sila: A Guide to Taxila, Sir John Marshall

-3300-1200 BC: Bronze age; 2070-1600 BC: Xia Dynasty; 1300-1046 BC: Shang or Yin Dynasty; 1046-771 BC: Western TChou Dynasty; 771-221 BC: Eastern TChou Dynasty; 322-185 BC: The Mauryan Empire; 221-207 BC: Quin Dynasty; 206 BC-220: Han Dynasty;
+3300-1200 BC: Bronze age; 2070-1600 BC: Xia Dynasty; 1300-1046 BC: Shang or Yin Dynasty; 1046-771 BC: Western Tchou Dynasty; 771-221 BC: Eastern Tchou Dynasty; 322-185 BC: The Mauryan Empire; 221-207 BC: Quin Dynasty; 206 BC-220: Han Dynasty;

 - The knowledge of God and Evil

-To accommodate the fresh start of Ashura, Hindu scholars created the concept of Tri-divinity to include Lord Brahman as the god of creation, Lord Siva (in commemoration of Meru) as the god of both creation and destruction, and Lord Vishnu as the god of preservation.
+To accommodate the fresh start of Asura, Hindu scholars created the concept of Tri-divinity to include Lord Brahman as the god of creation, Lord Siva (in commemoration of Meru) as the god of both creation and destruction, and Lord Vishnu as the god of preservation.
 Beside their rivalry, the three siblings were all recognized and were revered for their crucial contribution to the world civilization of today.

 - The Tree of Knowledge vs the Tree of Life

-When the new Adam and Eve broke God' s trust by eating the fruit from the Tree of Knowledge, they were chased out from the Garden of Eden.
-God then prevent them from eating the fruit from the Tree of Life.
+When the new Adam and Eve broke God's trust by eating the fruit from the Tree of Knowledge, they were chased out from the Garden of Eden.
+God then prevented them from eating the fruit from the Tree of Life.
 As no description is given, there are conflicting interpretations on what the two fruit trees are.
 Some say that the Tree of Knowledge was an apple tree, which was not by any mean a tropical tree of Southeast Asia.
 That explains why the eastern world knows nothing about the Tree of Knowledge (of God and Evil).
 On the other hand, the eastern concept of seven spectrums was not known or ignored to the western Zoroastrianism.